 Rovagug, God of Omnicidal Mania, tends to invoke this among the other gods.
 Asmodeus (God of Tyranny), Zon-Kuthon (God of Envy, Darkness, and Loss), and Lamashtu (Goddess of Madness, Monsters, and Nightmares) are opposed to his being released, largely because hey, not even they benefit from the end of the world.

-The Drow, the infamous Evil Counterpart Race of the Elves and Eladrin, are brutal, fascist conquerors whose society is based around lies, deceit and betrayal, is prone to brutal infighting, and lives by the unpredictable whims of their batshit insane goddess.
-And yet, even they are disgusted by the horrifyingly insane Derro, so much that they're willing to put aside whatever evil plot they're currently concocting to put a stop to the Derros' own plots.
+The Drow, the infamous Evil Counterpart of the Elves and Eladrin, are brutal, fascist conquerors whose society is based around lies, deceit and betrayal, are prone to brutal infighting, and live by the unpredictable whims of their batshit insane goddess.
+And yet, even they are disgusted by the horrifyingly insane Derro, so much so that they're willing to put aside whatever evil plot they're currently concocting to put a stop to the Derros' own plots.

 Numerous examples occur in the Elder Evils guidebook, where evil beings side with the heroes to oppose the Eldritch Abomination featured in the scenario, seeing what the creature is doing is something they cannot allow.
-The most extreme example is given in the backstory for Zargon, which claims that Asmodeus (the setting's version of Satan, for pete's sake) sided with the forces of good to halt the Elder Evil's first rampage.
+The most extreme example is given in the backstory for Zargon, which claims that Asmodeus sided with the forces of good to halt the Elder Evil's first rampage.
 (The book does suggest, however, that this may have been at least partially a case of Pragmatic Villainy on Asmodeus' part, seeing as Zargon was the former ruler of Hell who he had overthrown, and he did not want the guy around.)

 Scion has this in regards to Loki.
 He initially backed Hitler's rise to power in Germany in the hopes that a united Europe would allow him the power needed to stave off Ragnarok (it makes sense in context), but he was unaware of the Holocaust and would not have condoned it.
 After World War II, the Nazi high command faced the greatest punishments Hel could deliver... but Hitler's soul never appeared in the Underworld.